-Your guide to WooCommerce barcode scanning for manufacturers
+Your guide to WooCommerce barcode inventory for manufacturers

-WooCommerce barcodes help you automate and optimize your business, from inventory management to stock taking.
-But which is the best for manufacturers to use?
+WooCommerce barcode inventory helps automate and optimize your business’s inventory management.
+But which plugin is the best for manufacturers?

 Business is booming — orders keep coming in, and your shop floor is buzzing with activity.
 But as your order count increases, so do the issues in your workflow.
 Items get lost, materials run out, orders get delayed, and keeping track of expiry dates becomes next to impossible.

 At this point, many manufacturers turn to third-party solutions to help them implement better tracking.
-For WooCommerce users, one of these solutions is order barcodes.
+For WooCommerce users, one of these solutions is barcode scanning.
 This article will walk you through how to use barcodes in WooCommerce and the best tools to implement them into your workflow.

-WooCommerce barcode plugins — why are they important?
+WooCommerce barcode inventory plugins — why are they important?

-WooCommerce barcode plugins give you and your team the tools to scan and decode the information stored within barcodes.
-Whether placed on your items or equipment, barcodes make it easy to store and trace information all along your supply chain.
-A WooCommerce barcode system quickly adds a ton of benefits for you and your employees.
+WooCommerce or a WordPress barcode scanner plugin gives you and your team the tools to scan and decode the information stored within barcodes.
+Whether placed on your items or equipment, barcodes make it easy to store and trace information throughout your supply chain.
+A WooCommerce barcode inventory system quickly adds a ton of benefits for you and your employees.
 But still, the two most notable advantages are:

 Reduced likelihood of errors occurring within your business